Biden’s FAA nominee withdraws after Sinema scuttles committee vote

 “The partisan attacks and procedural obstruction he has faced are undeserved,” Transportation Secretary Pete Buttigieg tweeted late Saturday.
 The FAA, which has been without a permanent leader for a year, “needs a confirmed Administrator, and Phil Washington’s transportation & military experience made him an excellent nominee.”

-Republican senators, led by Ted Cruz, R-Tex., said Washington lacked the aviation safety experience required for the job.
+Republican senators, led by Ted Cruz, R-Texas, said Washington lacked the aviation safety experience required for the job.
 They sought to tie him to local political issues in California, where he headed the Los Angeles County Metropolitan Transportation Authority, and assailed his focus on diversifying the ranks of transportation officials and contractors.

 “With all respect, Mr. Washington, it gives no comfort to the flying public that their pilot might be a transgendered witch but doesn’t actually know how to prevent the plane from crashing into the ground and killing them.
 I believe your record is woefully lacking,” Cruz said during a Senate hearing on his nomination earlier this month.
 He noted Washington had been neither a pilot nor an aviation industry executive.

-Unions representing 75,000 flight attendants had backed Washington’s nomination, as had some former agency leaders who similarly came from careers largely outside aviation and lacked piloting experience.
+Unions representing 75,000 flight attendants had backed Washington’s nomination, as had several former agency leaders who similarly came from careers outside aviation and lacked piloting experience.
 Supporters said Washington’s role as an outsider would have been a significant benefit in seeking to reform an agency that has faced major struggles in recent years.

 The FAA’s reputation was tarnished after two new Boeing 737s the agency certified as safe crashed in Indonesia in 2018 and Ethiopia in 2019, killing 346 people.
 Congressional investigators found the agency had ceded too much of its oversight responsibilities to Boeing, and Congress passed legislation in 2020 meant to address some of the shortcomings.